DerGuru/The-Resonant/New Chapters/Part2/P2-05_Scouting_the_Mill.md

-# Ch.
+ï»¿# Ch.
 05 - "She knows something we don't"

 Mill-4 loomed like a mistake someone had tried to bury.

 Defiance and despair had settled into its cracked concrete like weeds through pavement.
-Gangs claimed territory with spray paint and shadows, while the lost and the broken wandered the streets, searching for something—perhaps themselves, perhaps just a reason to keep moving.
+Gangs claimed territory with spray paint and shadows, while the lost and the broken wandered the streets, searching for somethingâ€”perhaps themselves, perhaps just a reason to keep moving.

 Jason, Lina, and Milo stood at the edge of this forsaken realm, the weight of their purpose pressing down on them.